-This article provides a guide for parents, living in England and Wales, who are considering home schooling their child.
+This article provides some facts and a guide for parents, living in England and Wales, who are considering home schooling their child.

 Home Schooling (or Home Education) is when a parent chooses to take on the full responsibility of providing an education for their child, rather than sending their child to a school.
 Home schooling can be very fulfilling for children and their families and often leads to children achieving better than expected academic outcomes and qualifications.
 Being home schooled does not limit a young person from going on to university and having fulfilling careers.
 In the US, where home schooling is more common-place, many universities and employers actively seek out home-schooled young people in their recruitment efforts.
 UK research has also found “home-schooled children to be developing as well or better socially, emotionally, and psychologically than institutionally-schooled children.”

 Home schooling can offer an exciting and successful approach to a child's learning and is beginning to earn a reputation in the UK as ‘education that works’.
 In 2018, it is estimated that between 50,000 to 80,000 children are now being home schooled in the UK and the figure is rising by 80% per year.